American Airlines Flight 102: Flight crew

 The aircraft had a flight crew of three.
 The captain, 59-year-old Kenneth Kruslyak, had a total of 12,562 flight hours, 555 of which were in the DC-10.
 He was employed by American Airlines on August 1, 1966, and was designated as a captain in the DC-10 in November 1991.
 Kruslyak held an Airline Transport Pilot Certificate and was type rated in the DC-10, Boeing 727, and DC-9, with a commercial type rating in the Boeing 377.
 The first officer, 40-year-old David Harrell, had 4,454 flight hours with American Airlines, 554 of which were in the DC-10.
 The flight engineer, 60-year-old Francis Roggenbuck, held a current Flight Engineer certificate.
 He was employed by American Airlines in October 1955.
 Roggenbuck had a total of 20,000 flight hours, all of which were as a flight engineer, and 4,800 hours of which were in the DC-10.

 Cabin crew and passengers

 The aircraft was carrying ten cabin crew and 189 passengers.

 Crash

 As the aircraft landed, it began to weathervane and departed the right side of runway 17L.
 The aircraft dug into deep mud, collapsing the nose landing gear, and damaging the left engine and the left wing.
 A small fire was quickly extinguished by firefighters who arrived from a nearby airport fire station.
 The aircraft came to rest along an adjacent taxiway and was steeply tilted to one side, causing some evacuation slides to deploy improperly; during the ensuing emergency evacuation, two passengers fell from the slides, suffering serious injuries.
 Three crew and 35 passengers suffered minor injuries in the crash and emergency evacuation.

 Investigation

 The National Transportation Safety Board concluded that the cause of the accident was:

-Aftermath

-N139AA was damaged beyond repair and was written off.
-American Airlines continues to use flight number 102 on the same route from Honolulu to Dallas using a Boeing 787.